kyren/piccolo/README.md

 * Perfectly matching all of the (sometimes exotic and weird!) garbage collector behavior in PUC-Rio Lua.

-## Why is it called 'deimos'? ##
+## Why is it called 'piccolo'? ##

-Lua is the portugese word for "moon", Deimos is the smallest moon of Mars.

-Deimos is also the greek god of dread and terror, both of which contribute highly to this project's existence.
+It's a cute little "pico" Lua, get it?

+It's not really all that "pico", but it's still a cute little instrument you can safely carry with you anywhere!

+## Wasn't this project called something else?
+Luster?
+Deimos? ##

+There was an embarassing naming kerfluffle where I somehow ended up with other people's project names *twice*.
+They're all the same project.
+I *promise* I'm done renaming it.

 ## License ##

-`deimos` is licensed under either of:
+`piccolo` is licensed under either of:

 * MIT license [LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT
 * Creative Commons CC0 1.0 Universal Public Domain Dedication